I’ve never hired a bare boat before, what can I expect?

 We recommend you arrive the day prior to your charter and overnight in Airlie Beach or take the Sleepaboard option on your vessel if available.
 We can arrange transfers to our base or accommodation in Airlie Beach (refer Contact us for more info).

 The traveling time is approximately 30 minutes.
 We like to start your briefing early on the first day of charter with an aim to having you on the water by lunchtime.
 If driving, there is parking available in the public (council) car-park at the marina for $8.00 per day.
 Alternatively, lock up secure storage is available from $145.00 for a 5 night booking.

 My flight won’t get me there in time for the 9am brief, can I arrive the night before?

 Arriving late in the day?
 Then ask our Reservations Team if you can take advantage of our sleepaboard option.
+We strongly suggest starting your charter with a sleepaboard as this allows you to stow away your gear, do a food shop (if you haven’t used the online services of Whitsunday Provisioning) and allows you to familiarise yourself with the vessel.
+Your brief will commence the following morning on board the vessel at 8.30am.
+If you prefer a 8am start then please discuss this when booking your sleepaboard option.
 Boarding your vessel is from 4PM.
 The sleepaboard option is not available for charters commencing from Hamilton Island and is on request only, subject to availability.